-planned growth h.
-Public Works Action LU-2d mile of the exis exation to the incorporated cities of properties within one half sting city limits of Orland and Willows, such as the land area Creek and the present city limit line of the City of Orland, prior t.
-Planning Ongoing Complete In progress Comments: Action LU-2e document, to go the Thunderhill adopt a Specific Plan, or similar comprehensive planning uide future development, facilities, safety, and infrastructure at Raceway Park, located on Highway 162, west of Willows.
+planned growti h.
+Action LU-2d mile of the exis exation to the incorporated cities of properties within one half sting city limits of Orland and Willows, such as the land area Creek and the present city limit line of the City of Orland, prior t.
+Planning Ongoing Complete In progress Comments: Action LU-2e document, to g the Thunderhill adopt a Specific Plan, or similar comprehensive planning vide future development, facilities, safety, and infrastructure at I Raceway Park, located on Highway 162, west of Willows.
 The ment should address the following provisions, at a minimum: Standards and provisions to motorsports operations, activities, and supporting services and logistics; Standards and provisions for supporting commercial uses, include food services, retail, and fuel sales; Standards and provisions for limited temporary residential uses, including residential lofts, RV parks, and other overnight accommodations which are not intended for full-time residential occupancy.
-Exceptions for full-time residential care-taker units may be developed; Planning for adequate utilities and services, including parking, water, sewer, drainage, and fire protection; and Provisions and safety standards for the use and storage of hazardous materials, including volatile fuels Planning Engineering Public Works Ongoing ☐ Complete ☐ In progress Comments: Action LU-3a transitions in order to protect the integrity of existing land use inimize the impacts on existing uses and residents.
-It shall be To locate lower residential densities adjacent to open space, areas of agricultural use, and existing lower density Planning Engineering Public Works Ongoing Complete In progress Comments:
+Exceptions for full-time residential care-taker units may be developed; Planning for adequate utilities and services, including parking, water, sewer, drainage, and fire protection; and Provisions and safety standards for the use and storage of hazardous materials, including volatile fuels Planning Public Works 2 Complete In progress Comments: Action LU-3a transitions in order to protect the integrity of existing land use ninimize the impacts on existing uses and residents.
+It shall be To locate lower residential densities adjacent to open space, Planning Ongoing Complete In progress Comments: